Read our 2022 annual report

 Zarah described how her family survive solely on millet porridge and struggle to find clean water as the well in the village empties regularly.
 As Zarah listed her daily challenges, it was clear that she saw the challenges not as inequalities but as daily realities.

 On top of the daily challenges she already faced, Zarah mentioned that she had lost her first born child two years ago after just 12 days of life.
 Zarah’s sadness was utterly palpable as she described the loss of her child, but through the sadness in her gaze there was a renewed determination.
 “I want this baby to be well fed and healthy,” she said, “I want him to live.”

 When I met Rashida in the Intensive Nutritional Rehabilitation Centre (CRENI), in Tahoua she was so engulfed in fear and anxiety that she could barely speak.
 Her nine month old Ibrahim was admitted to hospital for severe diarrhoea, fever and congestion issues.
 Ibrahim’s shallow, labored breathing was indicative of the severity of his malnutrition and I was told that he weighed just 5kg.
 Rashida’s eyes were fixed on the rise and fall of her only child’s delicate chest.

 We need your help to continue our work supporting mothers and children in Niger.
-With your support we can provide lifesaving food to malnourished children like Youssouf and Ibrahim, and we can improve the lives of mothers in Niger.
-Through education, gender equality awareness, building resilience and improved health services, Concern hopes that mothers in Niger will some day share the same privileges we have in Ireland.
+With your support, we can provide lifesaving food to malnourished children like Youssouf and Ibrahim, and we can improve the lives of mothers in Niger.
+Through education, gender equality awareness, building resilience and improved health services, we hope that mothers in Niger will someday share the same privileges we have in Ireland.

 Give what you can to help forge a brighter future for mothers and children in Niger.